ByteSizedRD/liftoff-cards-planning/README.md

 ## Technologies

-React, Spring REST, PostgreSQL, Swagger, ChartJS
+React, Spring REST API, PostgreSQL, Swagger, ChartJS

 ## What I'll Have to Learn

 I have some experience with React and Spring, but all of these technologies are relatively new to me.

 ## Story Mapping

 ![Story Map](/storymap/storymap.png)

+## User Stories

+I'll be using [GitHub Projects](https://github.com/lindskelsey/liftoff-cards-planning/projects/1) for my User Stories

 ## Wireframes